mkouhei/d.palmtb.net/2012/10/29/openssh_with_public_key_managed_by_openldap.rst

 Postscript
 ----------

-I use patch in this time that does not support IPv6.
+I use patch in this time that does not support URL of IPv6 format at LpkServers.
+But, name base is no problem for IPv6.
 And you must use libnss-ldapd and libpam-ldapd.